niketbhatt2002/Credify/README.md

 # Credify App

-Credify is a full-stack web application built to showcase secure and efficient user management using modern technologies across frontend, backend, and databas layers.
+Credify is a full-stack web application built to showcase secure and efficient user management using modern technologies across frontend, backend, and database layers.

 ---